mattstratton/conducky/reference/typescript-migration.md

 - [X] Install TypeScript and type definitions for React/Node
 - [X] Add a `tsconfig.json` to the frontend directory
 - [X] Pick a simple component (e.g., `Button`) and migrate it to `.tsx` with typed props
-- [ ] Update all imports of the migrated component
+- [X] Update all imports of the migrated component (Button, Card, Input, Table)
 - [ ] Verify build and lint pass
 - [ ] Document best practices for TypeScript in `/website/docs/developer-docs/frontend-typescript.md`
 - [ ] Incrementally migrate other components/pages